 - Wear gloves properly, ensuring they know when to change them (frequently), how to take them off, and how to discard them.

 - Wear masks properly, from the entire nose down to the chin.
 Masks should fit snugly on the sides.
 Even if masks aren’t required in your area, it’s a good idea to take extra precautions in this industry.
 The Journal Inquirer has a great illustration that shows the do’s and don’ts of mask wearing.

 Image source: Hollister Breslin

-When you’re ready to welcome customers back through outdoor dining, make sure they know about your reopening.
+When you’re ready to welcome customers back for outdoor dining, make sure they know about your patio reopening by ramping up your restaurant marketing efforts.
 Spread the word through social media, email, and your Google listing.
-Include new rules and safety procedures in these announcements so that customers know you’re committed to their safety.

 Unfortunately, when dining outdoors, your customers will be susceptible to the elements.